 While you should always take care of yourself first, you will also need to start working diligently on the legal matters that you are now in charge of.
-Here are 5 key steps to help you get everything in order and avoid legal battles.
+Here are 5 steps to take after a loved one dies.

-The loss of a loved one is a stressful time, engaging with an experienced probate lawyer will help bring peace of mind and direction to the many unknown tasks you will be faced as the executor and/or trustee of your loved one’s estate.
+The loss of a loved one is a stressful time.
+Engaging an experienced probate attorney will help bring peace of mind and direction to the many unknown tasks you will be faced as the executor and/or trustee of your loved one’s estate.
 This quick “5 steps to take after a loved one dies” guide is merely the beginning.
 Give us a call if we can help.